Spice a dish with love and it pleases every palate.

 Here's where you can add some spice to your life

-You might find it a little difficult to locate, but the spice souk is situated next to the gold souk in Deira on the on Baniyas Street.
-It is at a walking distance from the Al Ras metro station.
-With the influx of high end shopping malls, the trade in the souks has considerably reduced over the years.
-However, the friendly and hospitable behaviour of the vendors make for a pleasant visit.
+You might find it a little difficult to locate, but the spice souk is situated next to the gold souk in Deira on Baniyas Street.
+It is within a walking distance from the Al Ras metro station.
+With the influx of high-end shopping malls, the trade in the souks has considerably reduced over the years.
+However, the friendly and hospitable behavior of the vendors makes for a pleasant visit.
 The operating hours are roughly from 9 a.m. until 10 p.m. from Saturday to Thursday.
 On Fridays, the operations start at 4 in the evening.
 Keep in mind that it is closed between 1 p.m. to 4 p.m. every day.
-The operations are at full swing in the late afternoons and evenings, which also serves as the best time to visit the souk.
+The operations are in full swing in the late afternoons and evenings, which also serves as the best time to visit the souk.
 Also, it would be best if you had some leisure time on your hands since a visit to the souk wouldn’t be enjoyable if you were in a hurry.

 Treasures to be found at the souk

 The souk also sells other household utilities such as groceries and plastic items.
 You will definitely be confused as to what you should buy.
-So here’s a little help – saffron, rose water, sheesha or water pipes, vanilla pods, cinnamon sticks and dried lemons seem to be amongst the most popular buys.
+So here’s a little help – saffron, rose water, sheesha or water pipes, vanilla pods, cinnamon sticks, and dried lemons seem to be amongst the most popular buys.
 You probably can’t go wrong with it.
-If you love tea, you will find more tea flavours than you can identify.
-Try the hibiscus, lavender and rose bud tea among many others.
+If you love tea, you will find more tea flavors than you can identify.
+Try hibiscus, lavender, and rosebud tea among many others.